D7: Species supporting ecosystem functions

 Assessment of change

-The indicator ‘Change in the distribution of pollinators in the UK’ is also reported in the England Biodiversity Indicators, which presents a short and long-term assessment for the same time periods used in this Outcome Indicator Framework assessment.
-These assessment results were reused here as the England Biodiversity Indicators method is more tailored to the specific dataset and factors-in information on confidence.
-The assessment found a decrease (deterioration) in the distribution of pollinators in the UK in the short and long-term time periods.
-No results are currently available for the medium-term assessment period using the England Biodiversity Indicators methodology, although this will be considered for future publications.
+The indicator ‘Change in the distribution of pollinators in the UK’ is also reported in the England Biodiversity Indicators, which presents short and long-term assessments for the same time periods used in this Outcome Indicator Framework assessment.
+These assessment results are reused here as they are more tailored to the specific dataset and factor-in information on confidence.
+The methodology from the England Biodiversity Indicators is also used here to assess change over the medium term.
+The assessments show little or no change in the distribution of pollinators in the UK in the short term and a decline (deterioration) over the medium and long term.

 Details on the England Biodiversity Indicators assessment methodology for this indicator can be found in section 10 of the latest England Biodiversity Indicators report.
 Further information on the standard assessment used in the Outcome Indicator Framework, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.